-UNC allows investigators to utilize a Central IRB for industry-sponsored, multi-center, clinical research studies for which one of the following approved Central IRBs have been appointed as the Central IRB by the Sponsor or CRO and the Central IRB has already approved (or is in the process of approving) the study.
+UNC allows investigators to utilize a commercial IRB for industry-sponsored, multi-center, clinical research studies for which one of the following approved commercial IRBs have been appointed as the commercial IRB by the Sponsor or CRO and the commercial IRB has already approved the study.

-Click here to access the Central IRB annotated application forms.
-The annotated forms provide you with UNC-specific responses for each Central IRB.
-If you have questions about the reliance process please call Celeste Cantrell (919-966-3113).
+The annotated forms above provide you with UNC-specific responses for each commercial IRB.
+If you have questions about the reliance process please call Sara Phelan (919-966-3113).

-The use of a Central IRB is optional; you may wish to rely on an external IRB for some studies (e.g., Phase III) but not others (e.g., Phase I or II) or may choose to work with some Central IRBs but not others.
+The use of a commercial IRB is optional; you may wish to rely on an external IRB for some studies (e.g., Phase III) but not others (e.g., Phase I or II) or may choose to work with some commercial IRBs but not others.

 Step 1: Submit the Clinical Trials Agreement (CTA), model consent form and current version of the protocol to the Office Industry Contracting prior to submitting your study in IRBIS.
 The Office of Industry Contracting (OIC) Contract Manager needs to ensure that the subject injury language in the Sponsor/CRO-provided draft consent form is consistent with the language in the Clinical Trial Agreement (CTA).

 If you are an investigator from an affiliate institution (e.g., Rex, High Point Regional), please follow your local process for finalization of COI and subject injury consent form language.

 Step 2: Submit an IRB application via IRBIS.
 An abbreviated application will capture information related to institutional responsibilities and IT data security requirements.

 To generate the abbreviated version of the IRB application: